JohannFaustVIII/SpringCloudPlayground/NOTES.md

 For `TimeLimiterConfig`:
 - timeoutDuration - defines how long a circuit breaker has to wait for a response before marking the attempt as timeout.

+## How to solve problem with Keycloak hostname in Docker?

+First, keycloak can have injected hostname via `--hostname` option (and the whole family of options behind it).
+That way Keycloak will know what issuer it has to use, but it will start to redirect rest of calls to provided hostname.
+That causes that hostname resolved by Docker's DNS can be not used by calling endpoint via browser, because it is going to redirect to url with Docker's name, which can't be resolved by a browser.
+To solve that, hostname can be added to `/etc/hosts` (for Linux) and that will tell browser to redirect Docker's hostname to localhost, and then via a proper port.